 Other causes of arterial emboli are presented elsewhere.
 (See "Overview of acute arterial occlusion of the extremities (acute limb ischemia)", section on 'Arterial emboli'.)

 EPIDEMIOLOGY AND RISK FACTORS

-Formation — The likelihood of developing a LV thrombus after an acute MI varies with infarct location and size.
-LV thrombus is most often seen in patients with large anterior ST-elevation myocardial infarctions (STEMI) with anteroapical aneurysm formation; the incidence is lower with smaller infarctions and those involving other myocardial regions [1-11].
+Formation — The likelihood of developing a left ventricular (LV) thrombus after an acute myocardial infarction (MI) varies with infarct location and size.
+LV thrombus is most often seen in patients with large anterior ST-elevation MI (STEMI) with anteroapical aneurysm formation; the incidence is lower with smaller infarctions and those involving other myocardial regions [1-11].

 These anterior infarcts have large areas of poorly contracting LV muscle; adjacent intracavitary blood movement is sluggish compared to normal areas.
 This relative stasis of blood is thought to increase the risk of thrombus formation.
 An LV aneurysm and a mural thrombus have been identified in autopsy or surgery in more than 50 percent of these patients.
 Two factors contribute to clot formation in this setting: stasis of flow in the aneurysm cavity and contact of blood with the fibrous tissue in the aneurysm rather than normal endocardium.
 (See "Left ventricular aneurysm and pseudoaneurysm following acute myocardial infarction", section on 'Systemic embolization'.)